Stefen9202/Stefen9202/README.md

 # Hi there, I'm Lin Nay Wun (Stefen)! 👋

 ### 🎓 Fresh Graduate | Aspiring Full-Stack Developer
-I am an entry-level Full-Stack Developer with a strong background in delivering user-centric applications.
-Recently graduated from **Rangsit University** (GPA: 3.54), I am driven to integrate new technologies across web development, UI/UX, and data fields.
+I am an entry-level Full-Stack Developer and recent graduate from Rangsit University (GPA: 3.54).
+With a strong foundation in UI/UX and Front-End Web Development, I am passionate about creating user-centric applications and expanding my backend proficiency.
+I am driven to contribute value in cross-functional environments including Data, Security, and AI.

 ---